Ya-Seeeen/spring-web-flux-poc/README.md

     aws.secret.key=fakeSecretAccessKey
     ```

-    Dynamically pod configurations will be added there from the app-deployment yaml file.
+    Dynamically pod configurations will be added there from the app-deployment yml file.

     After those changes, jar file needs to be created again as there are some changes in code base.